lindbrook/cholera/README.md

 ### getting started

-To install 'cholera' (v.
-0.2.1) from CRAN:
+To install 'cholera' from CRAN:

 ``` r
 install.packages("cholera")
 ```

-To install the current development version (v.
-0.3.0) from GitHub:
+To install the current/development version of 'cholera' from GitHub:

 ``` r
 # Note that you may need to install the 'devtools' package: